 I burned through that credit card, and now I’m in a position where I’m struggling to even release one book because I can’t afford the costs.
 I completely screwed myself because I thought I needed all these things to have a successful book.
 That’s not the case at all.
 You don’t.

 You can’t buy true fans and a good following.
 That takes time, time and good books.
 So save your money.
 Cut costs where you can.
 Set that money aside to publish the next book.
+This is your business at the end of the day.
+It’s your livelihood.
+Without any ongoing income or money at hand, you won’t be successful and you could also face some unwanted money troubles along the way.
+Hire someone to manage the bookkeeping if you have to.
+Someone like Dave Burton, (see here for more information) can help people who have small businesses with their finances, so that they don’t run into these types of difficulties.
+An extra pair of eyes could be just what you need to make sure that nothing like this happens again.
 Don’t be like me and run through all the cash you have, leaving you with nothing left for the next books.

 In Part Two, which I will post tomorrow, I will talk about the mistakes I listed above and how I could have saved money there.
 This is all going to be my opinion, and the prices I list will be what I WISH I would have spent.
 So stay tuned, and I hope this will help someone.